isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2131.md

 ---
-title: Ear Tagging Machine
+title: Crate/ Tray washing machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2131
 ---

 ### Description

-A machine used to place ear tags into the ears of cattle, sheep, goats, and pigs to provide a means of animal identification.
+A machine used to wash crates and trays used for farming.

 ### Details of Solution